 12 Faceting

 Faceting is a technique that partitions a data set into subsets and displays each subset in its own panel.
-Also called trellising—a term borrowed from the lattice structures used by gardeners to grow climbing plants—faceting produces so-called “small multiples”: a series of smaller plots splitting the information into bite-sized chunks compared to a single-panel plot with grouped data.
-This approach is especially valuable when plotting all groups together would result in cluttered or hard-to-interpret graphics.
+Also called trellising—a term borrowed from the lattice structures used by gardeners to grow climbing plants—faceting produces so-called “small multiples”: a series of smaller plots splitting the information into bite-sized chunks, in contrast to combining all data into a single-panel plot with grouped data.
+Faceting is especially valuable when plotting all groups together would result in cluttered or hard-to-interpret graphics.
 You already saw an example of faceting in Section 6.2.2.1.
 In this chapter, we examine faceting in greater depth.
-First, we demonstrate faceting by a single grouping variable using ggplot2’s facet_wrap()
+First, we demonstrate faceting by a single grouping variable using ggplot2’s facet_wrap() function (Section 12.1).
+Then, we explore faceting by two grouping variables with facet_grid().

 12.1 Faceting by a Single Grouping Variable